alper/alpernl/content/posts/taxing-data-is-not-crazy/index.md

 The companies that create the internet should not cry foul.
 They have a track record of evading taxes more than contributing their fair share back to society.

 I'll tackle Lanier's position in another post.
-I just watched the [conversation he had with James Bridle in Conway Hall](https://vimeo.com/61418990) and noticed some errors in Lanier's ideas: they require a fully functional semantic web, they seem overly informed by private copyright practice and complementarily they take a weak government for granted ((Most of the problems he states do not exist in a social democracy.
-Social democracies will face a similar set of problems in the near future, but musicians who can't pay their medical bills are not one of them.)).
+I just watched the [conversation he had with James Bridle in Conway Hall](https://vimeo.com/61418990) and noticed some errors in Lanier's ideas: they require a fully functional semantic web, they seem overly informed by private copyright practice and complementarily they take a weak government for granted [^1].

 How you would enforce such a law is another question entirely, but it cannot go further off the mark than how large companies manage to evade taxes right now.
 It may in fact be a lot fairer to tax data at the point of collection/use.